Glasgow Clan: 2010–11 season

 After being formed early in 2010 the club announced that Adam Calder would become the first coach of the Braehead Clan taking up a player/coach role for the upcoming season.
 The club also announced that Kirsty Longmuir would be the General Manager tasked with the job of marketing the new club to potential supporters.

-Rumours began circulating in late April that Calder has resigned from the Clan only two weeks after being announced as the player/coach for the new Elite league side.
+Rumours began circulating in late April that Calder had resigned from the Clan only two weeks after being announced as the player/coach for the new Elite league side.
 On 4 May, the Braehead Clan announced official confirmation of Calder's departure on their website.

 On 5 May, it was announced that Canadian forward Bruce Richardson would replace Adam Calder as player/coach of the Braehead Clan.
 Bruce Richardson had spent the past two seasons as player/assistant coach for Elite League rivals, Nottingham Panthers.

 Richardson moved quickly to announce his first signings, three young British players who had previously played in the English Premier League: Sam Bullas, 19, who was trained in Nottingham and previously played for Swindon Wildcats; Matthew Haywood, 19, from Sheffield, who was the leading goalscorer for Sheffield Scimitars during the 2009–10 season; and Adam Walker, 23, who spent the previous four seasons with Manchester Phoenix.

 Richardson's fourth signing would be another key British player, Kevin Phillips, 24, who spent the previous season with the play-off winning Belfast Giants.

 On 19 May, the Clan announced Derek Patrosso as their first import signing.
 He spent the previous two seasons with Port Huron Icehawks in the International Hockey League.
 The following day it was announced that the Clan had signed two more British players: defenceman John Connolly, 19, from Scottish rivals Edinburgh Capitals; and forward Shaun Thompson, 22, who split the previous season with Elite League side Hull Stingrays and English Premier League's Basingstoke Bison.